Lito-Frito/XOR-Encryption/README.md

 ## Requirements
 * Python3
 * a CLI (if you're on Windows, this is the Command Prompt; for Linux and Mac, this is your terminal)
+* Docker (only if you choose to run the container version of this app)

 ## Quick Start
 You can go to [repl.it](https://repl.it/@crc8109/XOR-Encryption#.replit) where I'm hosting the app in a personal repl.
 When you click the link, just hit the button up top that says `Run` with the forward arrow and the app will start up.